ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 - Take a look at issues with the [`help wanted`](https://github.com/ClassicPress/ClassicPress/labels/help%20wanted) label.
 - Submit PRs based on our [planned milestones](https://github.com/ClassicPress/ClassicPress/milestones), or exploratory PRs with your own suggested changes.
 Please remember these will be subject to review to make sure they are in line with the project's direction.

+Don’t think you have to be a GitHub command line guru before you can start contributing.
+A simpler option is to use GitHub Desktop and we have written a series of [basic tutorials](https://www.classicpress.net/github-desktop-a-really-really-simple-tutorial/) to help you get started and guide you through the process.
+This is a great way to learn how the process of submitting a Pull Request works, and will give you a better understanding of the inner workings of an open source project.

 ## Setting up a local development environment

 1. Make sure you have [git](https://git-scm.com/), [Apache](http://httpd.apache.org/) and [MySQL](https://www.mysql.com/)/MariaDB installed and working on your computer.
 Installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) may be useful for Windows user, for example when running `grunt` tasks (see below).